What to Know Before and After SIBO Treatment

 Antibiotics and SIBO

-Ask your doctor about the medication they’ve prescribed for you.
+Ask your doctor about the medicine they have prescribed for you.
 Providers often prescribe antibiotics to treat SIBO.
-The antibiotics most often prescribed are Rifaximin for H2-positive SIBO and neomycin.
-Treatment should depend on whether hydrogen or methane gas was elevated.
+Treatment should depend on whether hydrogen or methane gas was elevated.1

 Questions to ask